KwatME/omics_sample/README.md

-A self-contained genome sequence analysis package.
+A self-contained genome sequencing analysis package.

-`code/` contains sequence analysis notebooks which run in the environment below to read data (fastq, fasta) in `input/` and produce data (trimmed fastq, bam, vcf, etc.) in `output/`.

 This package uses Skewer to trim reads, minimap2 to align them to GRCH38, and strelka & manta to find variants.
 It runs best on Linux.

+`code/` contains sequence analysis notebooks which run in the environment below to read data (fastq, fasta) in `input/` and produce data (trimmed fastq, bam, vcf, etc.) in `output/`.

 ## Setup Environment